chepkok3/Vet-Clinic-Database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank all my coding partners and the microverse community from the support and always being ready and willing to help me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>